FREQUENTLY ASKED QUESTIONS AND ANSWERS

 I have an upcoming court date for my eviction case, what should I do?

 Any court dates for eviction cases will be postponed, and the court will mail you a notice with your new court date.
 If you have a lawyer, you should be hearing from them soon.
-Currently, cases are being adjourned for a minimum of 45 days.
 We expect cases to be adjourned multiple times during the length of the crisis.

 In areas outside of NYC, especially in areas without separate courts for housing, you should call the court to confirm that your date has been adjourned.
 You do NOT have to appear for a court date while the moratorium remains in effect, and you can’t be penalized for not showing up.
 If anyone tells you otherwise, immediately call your local tenant organization or 833-503-0447 for assistance.